-Beyond the stunning beaches of Cebu/ Palawan and Boracay, lies a region in Philippines made up of lush rainforest, waterfalls, lakes and a perfectly symmetrical volcano – Welcome to the Land of Bicol.
+Beyond the stunning beaches of Cebu/ Palawan and Boracay, lies a region in the Philippines made up of lush rainforest, waterfalls, lakes and a perfectly symmetrical Mayon volcano – Welcome to the Land of Bicol.

 5 Outdoor Adventure in Bicol Region